AdobeDocs/campaign-web.en/help/v8/workflows/gs-workflow-creation.md

 * **Worktables**: The worktable contains all the information carried by the transition.
 Each workflow uses several worktables.
 The data conveyed in these tables can be used throughout the workflow's life cycle.

 ## Key steps to create a workflow {#gs-workflow-steps}

+Campaigns offers two ways to create a workflow:

+1. Workflows can be created as standalone workflows, from the **Workflows** menu.

+1. Workflows can be created directly within a campaign, from the **Workflow** tab of the campaign.
+When included in a campaign, the workflow is executed along with all the other campaign's workflows, and the reporting metrics are all grouped at the campaign level.

 Key steps to create workflows are as follows: